 - Mahapola Higher Education Scholarships

 - Student Bursaries

-- Endowed Scholarships operated by UGC or University
+- Endowed Scholarships operated by UGC

 - Other scholarships

+- Chandrapala Weerakoon Scholarships

+- Ensina Wickramasekara Scholarships

+- K.G.K.
+Wedahitha Scholarships

+- Ruhuna University Scholarships

+- Prof. Ranmuthu Wijenayake Scholarship

+- Martin Wickramasinghe Scholarship

-4.10.1 Mahapola Higher Education Scholarships
+4.8.1.
+Mahapola Higher Education Scholarships

 The University Grants Commission sends application forms to all University entrees to apply for this scholarship.
 The student should send the completed forms to the University Grants Commission.
 The student's parents income, the number of siblings studying under 18 years of age, the distance from his/her home to the university and the student's rank at district level are considered when granting the scholarship.
-A merit scholarship is also granted according to student's merits.
+A merit scholarship is also granted according to the student's merits.
 Amount of money paid for these two scholarships is given in the table below: